xaizek/uncov/README.md

 ## Description ##

-`uncov` is a tool that collect and processes coverage reports.
+`uncov` is a tool that collects and processes coverage reports.

 By storing history of coverage reports it allows one to view how code coverage changes over time, compare changes that happened and view current state of the